cinout/ACME_BUY/README.md

 - [ ] compare apexcharts with Chart.js, D3.js
 - [ ] Content Security Policy (CSP) error with sign up page
 - [ ] Is other better way to handle forms?
+- [ ] check if every page is responsove
+- [ ] When to add imgs in src/asset, and when in public/?